 Occasionally, a visitor to William and Mary will be talking to one of us and suddenly ask us a question.
-"What's the story," they want to know, "with these secret societies here at the College."
+"What's the story," they want to know, "with these secret societies here at the university."

 William & Mary students have pride for the Tribe, there's no doubt about that.
 In the middle of crunching for exams, they still find time to dance.